Mental Health

 Social activities are great boredom busters and help you pass the time while building connections:

-• Host a Game Night: Invite friends for fun and laughter.
+• Hosting a Game Night: Invite friends for fun and laughter.

-• Volunteer: Give back to your community while meeting new people.
+• Volunteering: Give back to your community while meeting new people.

 • Video Calls: Catch up with loved ones, no matter where they are.